If you’ve lost a tooth, you may want to replace it with a dental implant. However, you may need to undergo a first.

 Our dentists will let you know your options in terms of anesthesia before the procedure.
 The surgery itself will be completed in one office visit.
 You may need to have someone drive you home after the procedure depending on the type of anesthesia that is used.

-After your, you might notice some discomfort or swelling in the area for the first few days.
+After your bone grafting procedure, you might notice some discomfort or swelling in the area for the first few days.
 Our team will talk with you about pain management options so you’ll be prepared.
 If you notice any unusual symptoms or bleeding that does not stop after 24 hours, please call our office right away.

 Over time, your body will replace the bone graft with new bone cells.
 This process may take several months, and our Grand Rapids dentists will work with you to schedule as many follow-up appointments as necessary to check on your progress.
 Once the bone graft has been completely replaced with new cells, you’ll be ready for your dental implant procedure.